nveshaan/ros_docker/README.md

 ```bash
 usbipd detach --busid <busid>
 ```
-Or, use `--all` tag to detach all devices.
+Or, use the `--all` tag to detach all devices.

 ---